-The map above indicates the names and locations of the volcanoes which make up the Big Island of Hawaii.
-Of these five volcanoes, one is considered to be extinct and in transition between its post shield and erosional stage, one is considered dormant and the three remaining volcanoes are categorized as active.
+The Big Island of Hawaii is entirely formed by volcanic activity.
+There are five separate volcanoes which have, over the past million-or-so years, combined to form the island.
+Of these five volcanoes, one is considered to be extinct and in transition between its post shield and erosional stage; one is considered dormant; and the three remaining volcanoes are categorized as active.

 Despite much building of businesses, homes, and roads on the slopes and flows of Hualalai, it is anticipated that the volcano will again erupt within the next 100 years.